Double Patenting in the EPO

 Conclusion and Practical Points

-Recent developments in the EPO’s case law suggest that double patenting objections are unlikely to arise provided that the claims in question can be shown to have non- identical scope.
+The EPO’s case law suggests that double patenting objections are unlikely to arise provided that the claims in question can be shown to have non-identical scope.
 A mere difference in wording of claims is unlikely to suffice.
 However, a double patenting objection should be avoided where one of the claim sets contains a meaningful feature that is not present in the other claim set.